Natalia Llarena, MD, FACOG, discusses rising fertility anxiety in Gen Z

 Video

-New data reveal that over 70% of Gen Z women report age-related fertility concerns, with experts urging education, proactive planning, and supportive language to reduce panic.
+New data reveal that more than 70% of Gen Z women report age-related fertility concerns, with experts urging education, proactive planning, and supportive language to reduce panic.

 Llarena advised that women can take proactive steps to support their fertility, starting with a healthy lifestyle that includes avoiding smoking and vaping, eating well, and getting adequate sleep.
 For those not yet ready to conceive, egg or embryo freezing can serve as valuable options to preserve future fertility.